AaronZyLee/docs/docs/sdk/storage/fragments/ios/transfer-utility.md

 }
 ```

 This code is only attaching handlers for multipart uploads.
 The other handlers are left as `nil` but they could be defined as well depending on your needs.
 Handlers are given the `task` which includes the `transferID` property which can be used to associate with network operations.
-Place this initialiation routine at the start of your app launch lifecycle.
+Place this initialization routine at the start of your app launch lifecycle.

 ## Manage a Transfer when a Suspended App Returns to the Foreground